jamoore5/today_i_learned/README.md

 2. As a lifelong learner, I want to be able to reply to the prompt with what I have learned, so that daily journaling is as easy as possible.

 3. As a lifelong learner, I want to be able to live what I have been learning so that I can reflect on where I have came from.

+### This is just a project for learning and practice.